 I recently received the following question from a visitor to my blog named Pat.
-I get this question and variations of it quite often.
-Here is the question:
+I get questions on using straw bales to insulate a house quite often.
+Here is what Pat wrote:

 I have a house built in 1911, the wood frame is 2×10 and 2×4 pine construction the wood is now so strong that a nail must have a pilot hole drilled first.
 Is it possible to add additions to this house using straw bale construction and tie the two together somehow?
 I live in Minnesota so I love the high R value of bale construction.
 I had also thought about completely encompassing the whole house and slowly removing the exterior of the existing house.
 The purpose would be to allow us to live here while we are building the additions.
 If you have done this how did or would you do it?

 Here’s my answer

 The idea of wrapping the house in bales is a common one and sounds like it would be a good idea in Pat’s climate.
 I have attached a video below that discusses three of the major areas of concern when working with wrapping an existing house with bales.

 When attaching a straw bale addition to an existing house, the biggest concern is to make sure that the two structures are tied together well.
 The easiest way to do this is with expanded metal lath at each course.
 Lay a swath of lath on top of the bales and pin it to the top of the bale surface with dowels or landscape pins, the latter being easier.
 Then bend the lath up at a 90 degree angle and staple it to the framing of the existing house.

 The two structures are now tied together.
 Be sure to use lath spanning the face of the joint created between the bales and the existing structure before you plaster because the two building materials will move at different rates under different weather conditions.